pydio/cells-sync/README.md

 ### Compilation instructions

 - Get the code: `go get github.com/pydio/cells-sync/...`
+- Change directory to `app/ux/`
+- To load frontend dependencies run `npm install`
-- To compile the frontend, enter the `app/ux/` folder and run `npm run build`
+- To compile the frontend, run `npm run build`
 - To pack the frontend inside the binary (not mandatory if you are running on the same machine where $GOPATH is available), install github.com/gobuffalo/packr/packr tool and run `make clean pack` at the root of the repository.

 [ Update 04/16/2020 ]